Pegasus (film): Marketing

 In early August 2018, Han Han made a public announcement of Pegasus (飞驰人生) on Weibo, the early promotion of the film involved him uploading behind the scenes footage of himself and some of the main cast.
-The movie released a thirty-second teaser trailer on October 4, 2018.
+A thirty-second teaser trailer was released on October 4, 2018.

 Reception

 Box office

 Within the first two days of its release Pegasus generated 500 million RMB in box office revenue, and in the following week its revenue reached over a billion RMB.

 Accolades

 Pegasus was nominated at the 2019 Golden Rooster Awards for Best Sound and Best Editor.